Olney Central College

-The teacher population of 62 teachers has declined by 32% over five years.
+The teacher population of 101 teachers has grown by 17% over five years.

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|